1975 Algiers Agreement: Background

-Kurdish conflict
+Iraqi–Kurdish conflict

 In 1963, after the Ramadan Revolution, the Ba'ath Party government led by Ahmad Hassan al-Bakr, launched a campaign against the Kurdish rebellion, that had been seeking independence from Iraq.
 The Ba'ath led government collapsed after the November 1963 coup led by Abdul Salam Arif.
 Relations between the new government and the Kurds had not been agreed.
 In 1968, another revolution occurred with the Ba'ath Party and the Iraqi government, called the 17 July Revolution.
 Tensions between the new government and the Kurds increased, with the Iraqi Armed Forces engaging in military action against Kurdish separatists.
 The actions of Kurdish rebels caused massive economic disruption.
 On 11 March 1970, a treaty was signed between the Vice-Chairman of the Revolutionary Command Council (Iraq), Saddam Hussein, called the "March Manifesto" and the leader of the Kurdish rebellion, Mustafa al-Barzani, in Tikrit, to end the conflict.
 Under the agreement, militias were to be merged into the Iraqi Army, cut all ties with Iran and the rebellion would come to an end.
 In return, the Iraqi government promised the Kurds autonomy, with Kurdish representatives to be included in the Iraqi government.
 The government had previously encouraged the "Arabization" of the oil-rich Kurdish regions.
 By 1974, there remained unresolved problems between the government and the Kurds about the oil resources of the Kurdish regions of Iraq.
 Kurdish ministers resigned from the government, Kurdish employees withdrew, and Kurdish police and soldiers no longer cooperated with the government.
 The Iraqi government insisted that the Kurds were bound by the agreement, but the Kurds believed that it was the government who had breached the accord.
 On 11 March 1974, the agreement was incorporated into the Iraqi constitution.
 Fighting again broke out between the Iraqi army and Kurdish forces, with Iran supporting the Kurds.

-Iran–Iraq border dispute
+Iran–Iraq border disputes

 With the Ba'ath Party in control of the government, in 1968, Iraq demanded full control over the Shatt al-Arab (Arvand Rud).
 On 19 April 1969, Iran withdrew from the 1937 agreement, which had been signed between Iraq and Iran to resolve border problems, arguing that Iraq interfered with Iranian boats in the Shatt al-Arab.
 In April 1969, both armies were deployed on the banks of the Persian Gulf.
 After Iran took control of four islands in the Persian Gulf, diplomatic relations between Baghdad and Tehran deteriorated markedly.
 Iraq encouraged the Arabs of Khuzestan to rebel against the Shah of Iran Mohammad Reza Pahlavi.
 Iraq also expelled all Iranians from Iraq.
 Iran supported the Kurds in the Iraqi–Kurdish War with military equipment and funding.
 Mustafa al-Barzani met with representatives from the American government to support the Kurds secretly, further weakening the Iraqi position which was further complicated by the outbreak of the Yom Kippur War.
 Iraq now needed to appease Iran, fearing that Iran might attack them from the east, while most of the Iraqi Armed Forces were fighting on the Syrian Front.